-The first question people ask me when wanting to get started on my product line is “how much have you lost” and they are always shocked when I say I only weigh in once per month.
+The first question people ask me when wanting to get started on the Ketogenic Diet is “how much have you lost” and they are always shocked when I say I only weigh in once per month.
 I am trying to set the example that the scale should NEVER be your daily definition of success on this journey.
 You will, without a doubt, have days that your weight will go up.
 Its a fact.
 You cannot change that.
 What you can change is how you measure success – and the scale is not the way to go here.

 Weight in once per month.
 Log how many inches you are losing and how much better your clothes fit.
 Notice your energy levels during the day and how much better you sleep at night.
 Pay attention to other things that may be not as often or have gone away totally like headaches and fatigue and body aches.

 But please, for your own sanity – get away from that scale!